sudojarvis/RainBio/README.md

 ## How to run

 1. clone the repository or download the zip file

-2. Unzip the file if you downloaded as zip
+2. Unzip the file if you downloaded as zip.Go to the project directory.
+Open the terminal and run the following commands `python3 run.py` to start the server.
+Else follow the steps below if you cloned the repository.
 3. `cd RainBioBox` to go to the project directory
 4. Run `python3 run.py`.
 This will start <http://127.0.0.1:5000/appliweb/rainbio/static/index.html>